Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 provisional proof back to the host that it came from, hoping to get the necessary information in-band.

 Since provisional inclusion proofs must be issued quickly, they don't have time to build up a large anonymity set with other hosts.
 Instead of having clients advertise knowledge of a specific provisional proof in their ClientHello, they instead use a bearer token that was provided by the host.
-This bearer token is provided in the encrypted Certificate message the first time that the provisional proof is used by the host.
+These bearer tokens are provided in the encrypted Certificate message whenever a provisional proof is shown by the host.
 Similarly, when the bearer token is redeemed (i.e., when the host shows that the provisional proof was correctly integrated into the Transparency Log), this information is provided in the encrypted Certificate message.
 As such, if the host generates the bearer token in a secure way, a passive network observer never sees anything that would identify the certificate shown to the client.

 Each bearer token is additionally associated with a pre-shared key which is provided to the TLS key schedule.
 This prevents an active attacker from